What Cryptocurrency is and how it actually works

 Wait a minute.
 If a bank or government isn't involved, how is crypto secure?
 It's secure because all transactions are vetted by the blockchain.

-And this brings us to the end of our introductory to cryptocurrency.
+And this brings us to the end of our introduction to cryptocurrency.
 Check out part 2 in Cryptocurrency key concepts.